grahampugh/jamf-upload/README.md

     -k KEY=VALUE, --key KEY=VALUE
                             Provide key/value pairs for template value substitution.
-    --url URL               the Jamf Pro Server URL --user USER             a user with the rights to create a category --password PASSWORD     password of the user with the rights to create a category
+    --url URL               the Jamf Pro Server URL --user USER             a user with the rights to create and update a computer group --password PASSWORD     password of the user with the rights to create and update a computer group
     --prefs PREFS           full path to an AutoPkg prefs file containing JSS URL, API_USERNAME and API_PASSWORD, for example an AutoPkg preferences file which has been configured for use